Mashtots Park Movement: Background

-Mashtots Park Movement's roots are in eco-activist movements of late 2000s in Armenia, when civic initiatives were formed to protect several endangered aspects of Armenian nature - including Teghut forest, Trchkan waterfall, Kajaran, and others; and the urban initiatives of Yerevan fighting for the preservation of the gardens, monuments, historical buildings and green zones.
+The roots of the Mashtots Park Movement can be traced back to the eco-activist movements of the late 2000s in Armenia.
+During this time, civic initiatives emerged to safeguard various endangered aspects of Armenian nature, such as Teghut forest, Trchkan waterfall, Kajaran, and more.
+Furthermore, urban initiatives in Yerevan fought for the preservation of the gardens, monuments, historical buildings and green zones.

 Compensation for kiosks on Abovyan street

-On January 18, 2011 Yerevan authorities began dismantling trade kiosks placed on downtown Abovyan Street.
+On January 18, 2011, Yerevan authorities began dismantling trade kiosks placed on downtown Abovyan Street.
 It was reported that as the kiosk owners had lease contracts and had made no breaches, the municipality had reached an agreement with them on the conditions of the dismantling - specifically, an agreement to compensate the dismantled kiosks by providing new ones on a new location.

 While Yerevan Chief Architect Narek Sargsyan denied the rumors that the dismantled kiosks were to be moved to Aram Street, the municipality confirmed the news on January 30, 2011.
 Urban activists had staged a protest against the destruction of the green zone (later named Missak Manouchian Park) on the crossing of Mashtots Avenue and Aram Street in the center of Yerevan right besides Margaryan Maternity Hospital the previous day - January 29.
 Photographs show that the kiosk carcasses had already been assembled by that point - indicating an earlier date of construction.